Race to Berlin: Final moves by Western Allies

 General Eisenhower's armies were facing resistance that varied from being almost nonexistent to fanatical as they advanced toward Berlin, which was 200 km from their positions in early April 1945.
 British Prime Minister, Winston Churchill urged Eisenhower to continue the advance toward Berlin by the 21st Army Group, under the command of Field Marshal Montgomery, with the intention of capturing the city.
 Even General George S. Patton agreed with Churchill that he should order the attack on the city since Montgomery's troops could reach Berlin within three days.
 The British and the Americans contemplated an airborne operation before the attack.
 In Operation Eclipse, the 17th Airborne Division, 82nd Airborne Division, 101st Airborne Division, and a British brigade were to seize the Tempelhof, Rangsdorf, Gatow, Staaken, and Oranienburg airfields.
 In Berlin, the Reichsbanner resistance organization identified possible drop zones for Allied paratroopers, and they planned to guide them past German defenses into the city.

 However, General Omar Bradley warned that capturing a city located in a region that the Soviets had already received by the Yalta Conference might cost 100,000 casualties.
-By April 15, Eisenhower had ordered all armies to halt when they reached the Elbe and Mulde Rivers, thus immobilizing the spearheads while the war continued for three more weeks.
+By April 15, Eisenhower had ordered all armies to halt when they reached the Elbe and Mulde rivers, thus immobilizing the spearheads while the war continued for three more weeks.
 The 21st Army Group was then instead ordered to move northeast toward Bremen and Hamburg.
 The U.S. Ninth and First Armies held their ground from Magdeburg through Leipzig to western Czechoslovakia, but Eisenhower ordered three Allied field armies (1st French, and the U.S. Seventh and Third Armies) into southeastern Germany and Austria.
 Advancing from northern Italy, the British Eighth Army pushed to the borders of Yugoslavia to defeat the remaining Wehrmacht elements there.
 That later caused some friction with the Yugoslav People's Army, notably around Trieste.

 From the east

-Soviet forces took the offensive after the spectacular defeat of Army Group Centre following Operation Bagration in 1944 from which the Wehrmacht forces never recovered.
+Soviet forces took to the offensive after the spectacular defeat of Army Group Centre following Operation Bagration in 1944 from which the Wehrmacht forces never recovered.
 In the winter of 1944 they pushed the German front lines back across Poland, with heavy casualties on both sides.
 That winter would turn out to be a bloody one, as the fighting came closer to Germany.
 Stalin had wanted to settle the score since Hitler's breach of their non-aggression pact.
 Using his Marshals Zhukov and Konev, he was determined to beat Eisenhower to Berlin and the Reichstag.
 The Soviet Army ultimately captured Berlin.
 On 15 April 1945, the Soviet Union fired a massive barrage of some one million artillery shells, one of the largest in history, onto the German positions west of the Oder.